Let’s face it.

 The second message is obese with filler words and uselessly fancy vocabulary that bloats the message and its delivery.

-Making your readers brain feel like it’s painfully fighting through quicksand to get the solution, instead of having it effortlessly delivered to his open mouth.
+Making your readers brain feel like it’s painfully fighting through

 To immediately make your posts more reader friendly, cut out fluff words that don’t add any real value.
-Words like veryreallyalmostprobably etc.
+Words like very, really, almost, probably etc.

 And don’t say: